 “The power generated at Leliefontein can be offset against the power that the Drakenstein Municipality would have had to purchase from the electricity public utility.
 Not only does it reduce the Municipality’s environmental impact through the consumption of renewable energy, but it also has a social impact because the client can invest the money saved by utilising the renewable free energy, back into the community through the delivery of services.
 We commend the client on their future-ready Pump-As-Turbine Station,” says Kriegler.

-The project won ‘The Most Outstanding Project in Water Engineering’ award at the South African Institution of Civil Engineering (SAICE) National Awards in 2018.
+The project won ‘The Most Outstanding Project in Water Engineering’ award at the South African Institution of Civil Engineering (SAICE) National Awards in 2018 as well as a Consulting Engineers South Africa (CESA) AON Engineering Excellence Award in 2019 in the category 'Projects with a value of less than R50 million'.